A View from Emerging Technology from the arXiv

 That’s interesting work that properly measures the ghost city phenomenon for the first time.
 “Instead of just counting the number of homes with light at night in certain residential areas as the indicator of “ghost city,” Baidu big data can count the population precisely, in real time, and in national scale,” say Guanghua and co.

-That should help the Chinese government make better planning decisions in future and should also inform people thinking of moving to these areas.
+That should help the Chinese government make better planning decisions in the future and should also inform people thinking of moving to these areas.
 (Baidu has been careful not to rank the ghost cities in this study for fear of influencing property prices there.)

 And if anybody wants to explore further, these guys have put their work data on an interactive website, www.bdl.baidu.com/ghostcity, for anybody to use.
 Enjoy!

 Ref: arxiv.org/abs/1510.08505 : “Ghost Cities” Analysis Based on Positioning Data in China